 The institute, held twice each academic year, gives doctoral students instruction, coaching and dedicated writing time to help them organize their dissertation material and develop a plan for writing their final paper.
 Dr. Meagan Kittle Autrey, director of the Graduate School’s Thesis and Dissertation Support Services, said that a significant number of those who participate in the program have already earned their Ph.D. and others have made significant progress toward that goal.

 Each day of the five-day institute, students have short instructional sessions and spend time in intensive writing.
 The first day, they are involved in dissertation mapping using the white boards in the Creativity Studio.
-Consultant Margy Horton, along with Kittle Autry, help students with their writing.
+Consultant Margy Thomas, along with Kittle Autry, help students with their writing.

 Here are some testimonials about the Dissertation Institute from past participants:

-- “I was impressed with (consultant Margy Horton’s) ability to quickly hone in on my key concerns and to provide solutions.
+- “I was impressed with (consultant Margy Thomas’s) ability to quickly hone in on my key concerns and to provide solutions.
 My dissertation is better organized than before the institute, and I believe the techniques and advice offered by Margy will make the rest of my dissertation writing progress significantly easier.”

 - “The institute was well worth the time, and I would suggest every doctoral student do this.
 It was like getting a B12 energy shot for your dissertation!”